KashmalaSiddiqui/UkrainianNewsWebsiteUnpatched/README.md

 ## Overview

 This repository contains the **unpatched version** of the Ukrainian News Website.
-It implements the following key features and intentionally includes vulnerabilities for educational purposes:
+It implements the following key features and intentionally includes vulnerabilities for educational purposes, the **Patched Version** of this website is in another Repository:

 ### Features
 - Member login and admin login functionality.